- Introduction to Balsamiq Wireframes for Jira

 Using Images, Assets, and Icons

 There are multiple ways to add images and icons to your wireframes.
 The easiest way is to simply drag and drop an image file from your computer on to the wireframes canvas.
-Read on to learn more about adding and using images, icons, and other assets to your projects.

 Note: The image file formats supported are PNG, JPG/JPEG and GIF.